There is an art to presenting data in an engaging way that keeps your audience’s attention and leaves them wanting more.

 After some reflection, I realized that I did not convey the overarching story supported and driven by the data I was presenting.

 If we fail to communicate the insights portrayed by our data, then we have not fulfilled our basic duty as analysts.
-Communicating the significance of data, or even conveying the basic meaning of a graph or chart, can, though, be a challenge.
+Communicating the significance of data, or even conveying the basic meaning of a graph or chart, can be a challenge.
 Knowing how to effectively communicate the value portrayed by our data empowers our presentations to impact decisions and succeed.
 Here are some data presentation tips to that end.

 How to Present Data Effectively